 Our mission in the Forest Products business is to improve our forest over the long-term by protecting the ecological integrity of our property, providing management services to other landowners, and produce valuable wood products in a sustainable manner at competitive prices.

 Haliburton Forest is a forest first, and a business second.
 This means that our management team has a very long-term perspective.
 We tend to think in terms of years and decades rather than months and seasons.
 While nobody can know what the future holds, we have a good feeling about some of the challenges and opportunities that we will face over the next 100 years.
 What follows is a quick summary of the top items that come to mind when we look to the future.

 Whether climate change is anthropogenic or natural, we believe that the climate of Haliburton Forest will be similar to that of Maryland or Virginia within 100 years.
 This will affect the species composition and growth of our forest and its inhabitants.

 Even more concerning than climate change, we also expect more invasive species – including pests like Beech Bark Disease or Hemlock Woolly Adelgid and plants like Garlic Mustard or Phragmites – to have an impact on our property.
 These changes are for the most part negative, and something that we are working to address through research partnerships with numerous institutions.

 Opportunity: Our clients will be more diverse.

 The demographics of Canada have always been in flux, but the changes are happening faster and faster.
-This is a positive development for our company and our society.
+This is an incredibly positive development for our company and our society.
 We are already seeing more “new Canadians” visiting Haliburton Forest, as one of their first efforts to experience the incredible natural beauty of central Ontario.
 We are also seeing the tastes and interests of traditional clients change as they move through stages of life.
-We will continue to redesign some of our experiences to accommodate the changing cultural needs and social interests of all of our supporters and visitors.
+We will continue to improve the experiences that we offer to accommodate the changing cultural needs and social interests of all of our supporters and visitors.